johnny-zhang-1/Chess/README.md

 ### Known Bugs/Workarounds:
 Classes compile with each other now.
 If you select a piece but don't enter a location and press enter, the piece will delete itself.
 When you launch the program from the board and the screen size is too small, the chess board will be too big sometimes and the pieces are out of place.
 Some QOL would be nice, such as highlighting which piece to move, adding a win screen and telling the user that a move is illegal.
 Also, en passant.
 God i hate en passant.
-It's exactly the kind of bull*** move you would come up with on the spot to improve your position.
+It's exactly the kind of random move you would come up with on the spot to improve your position.
 It's also difficult to implement, so we left it out.